The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Redwoods Treewalk

-A suspension bridge in a redwood forest with lights hanging from the trees in Rotorua
+A suspension bridge in a redwood forest with lights hanging from the trees as part of a Rotorua itinerary

 While walking through the forest on these suspension bridges, light fixtures have become an art installation in the forest